-- Policy LU 1.3 Optimize Development Opportunities.
-Encourage new development in major commercial and transit-oriented development areas, including the Downtown, Caltrain station areas, and the El Camino Real corridor, to maximize the density and intensity specified in the Land Use Plan and to efficiently use land and infrastructure resources. - Policy LU 1.4 Mixed-Use.
-Encourage mixed-use developments to include increased residential components to provide greater proximity between jobs and housing, promote pedestrian activity, and reduce traffic congestion and vehicle miles traveled (VMT). - Policy LU 1.5 Surplus Land.
-Consider redesignating City-owned land not required for public services, facilities, or infrastructure for development of affordable housing. - Policy LU 1.6 Legal Nonconforming Developments.
-Allow legally established nonconforming uses and buildings to be maintained, have minor expansions where appropriate, and be reconstructed if destroyed by fire or natural disaster.
-Encourage reconstruction and/or minor expansions to have a design that is visually compatible with surrounding development and complies with the City's development standards. - Policy LU 1.7 Annexation.
-Annex urbanized areas of the unincorporated land adjacent to the City Limits where landowners petition the City to be annexed, subject to the following conditions: - The annexation is comprehensive, rather than piecemeal; and - Landowners will pay the full cost of City services, will assume a proportionate share of existing City debts, and will contribute to the existing capital improvements of the City, which will benefit the area to be annexed. - Policy LU 1.8 New Development within the Sphere of Influence.
+Policy LU 1.7 Annexation.
+Annex urbanized areas of the unincorporated land adjacent to the City Limits where landowners petition the City to be annexed, subject to the following conditions:

+- The annexation is comprehensive, rather than piecemeal; and - Landowners will pay the full cost of City services, will assume a proportionate share of existing City debts, and will contribute to the existing capital improvements of the City, which will benefit the area to be annexed. - Policy LU 1.8 New Development within the Sphere of Influence.
 Work with the County of San Mateo to require new developments and related infrastructure within the Sphere of Influence to be consistent with the City's General Plan, Zoning Code requirements, and development standards. - Policy LU 1.9 Voter-Approved Growth Limits.
 As required by law, for the duration that Measure Y is in effect, any inconsistency between the measure and other provisions of the General Plan's Land Use Element shall default to the provisions specified in Measure Y.

 Action LU 1.10 Review of New Development.
-Track actual growth of both new housing units and net new nonresidential floor area annually and review every two to three years.
+Track actual growth of both new housing units and net new nonresidential floor area annually, and review every two to three years.
 Use this information to monitor nonresidential floor area and housing units in San Mateo and to adjust this General Plan, infrastructure plans, and circulation plans, as necessary, if actual growth is exceeding projections.
+When approved nonresidential development reaches half of the anticipated development, evaluate the citywide jobs-housing balance.